Mofe1015/ReactFacts/README.md

 ## ABOUT

-SImple React page for understanding Fundamentals of REACT
+Simple React page for understanding Fundamentals of REACT

+Light and Dark mode has been integrated with React State

 email : mofeomotosho@gmail.com